tjphoton/FCND/FCND-P2-Motion-Planning/FCND_P2_writeup.md

 ```

 #### 2. Set your current local position
-In the code, I retrieve current global position from `self._longitude, self._latitude, self._altitude`, then convert them to local position with `global_to_local()` function.
+In the code, current global position is retrieved from `self._longitude, self._latitude, self._altitude`, then converted to local position with `global_to_local()` function.
 Make sure the order of the parameters, global position is (lon, lat, up), local position is (north, east, down).

 But I found these lines of code are not necessary.
 Once global home position is set by `set_home_position()`.
 Local position is automatically been set.
 No need to call these function here, so I commented these lines out.